ironblocks/cli/README.md

 ## 📚 Usage

-There are two steps to the integration.
+There are 3 steps to the integration.

 1. First, add the Firewall SDK to your smart contracts, and deploy them as your would normally deploy to any network.